Want a cabin without the hassle of the building process? Riverwood Cabins has helped hundreds of people achieve their dream of owning a prefab cabin.

 With your floor plan, cabin model, and options selected, your design specialist can get you a to the penny quote.
 Call 855-5CABIN5 to get a price quote with all of your options considered.

 Your advisor will email or mail you a set of plans and a proposal with an exact quote with all of your cabin options included.
 Depending on your state you may need to get a building permit, which your cabin advisor can guide you through.
 If you do need a building permit, your cabin advisor can work with your local authorities to facilitate this.

 8. Place A Deposit On Your Cabin

 To get your order in the queue, you’ll place a down payment on your cabin.
 That will get the ball rolling on our end.
 The design team communicates with the production team, and we’ll put your cabin into the production schedule.
-Most times our lead times are 6 to 8 months, which means you can expect delivery 6 to 8 months from the time you put a deposit on a cabin.

 Our deposit schedule goes like this: